ibm-cloud-docs/cloud-object-storage/basics/encryption.md

 Once you have an instance of Key Protect in a region that you want to create a new bucket in, you need to create a root key and note the CRN of that key.

 You can choose to use Key Protect to manage encryption for a bucket only at the time of creation.
 It isn't possible to change an existing bucket to use Key Protect.
-Key Protect
 {:tip}

 When creating the bucket, you need to provide additional headers.